Updated: Nov 4

-One of the first things people ask me when they are starting to think about ‘getting back into shape’ postpartum is “how can I get rid of my jelly belly?”
+One of the first things people ask me when they are starting to think about ‘getting back into shape’ postpartum is “how can I get rid of my belly?”
 My answer is always: embrace it for now, it carried your child into the world securely for 9 months, now give it the same time to settle back down.

 With the abdomen is it really important to think about what went on during your pregnancy.
 Your stomach grew to several times its usual size, it carried around 10lbs of baby + placenta which undoubtedly put pressure on not only your abdominal musculature, but also the lower back and pelvic girdle.
 I am going to focus on Diastasis Recti Abdominis (DRA) which is “a separation of the two muscle bellies of rectus abdominis” (1) - the stomach muscles that run vertically either side of your belly button.

 “Diastasis Recti is the result of excessive intra-abdominal pressure or loading” (3).
 Put plainly, as your baby grows your stomach expands to accommodate and at a certain point the stomach muscles will separate naturally.
-This happens in 60% of pregnancies (British Journal of Sports Medicine) and there is not too much you can do to stop it.
+This happens in the majority of pregnancies (British Journal of Sports Medicine) and there is not too much you can do to stop it.

 It is how we deal with it after birth that is important.
 The lengthening and separation of the Abdominis Rectus results in a weaker stomach which often has a knock on effect to the back muscles - causing weakness and pain.
 Furthermore, as a symptom of intra-abdominal weakness and pressure, the risk of hernia and prolapse is higher if left untreated.
 Although we are likely to focus our energy on the aesthetic of the stomach muscles closing, ultimately the correction of the muscles from the inside is more important.